DIF Statistical Inference without Knowing Anchoring Items: Introduction

-The DIF problem is well-characterized by a multiple indicators, multiple causes (MIMIC) IRT model, which is a structural equation model that was originally developed for continuous indicators \citep{zellner1970estimation,goldberger1972structural} and later extended to categorical item response data \citep{muthen1985method, muthen1986some, muthen1991instructionally, muthen1985multiple}.
+The DIF problem is well-characterized by a multiple indicators, multiple causes (MIMIC) IRT model, which is a structural equation model originally developed for continuous indicators \citep{zellner1970estimation,goldberger1972structural} and later extended to categorical item response data \citep{muthen1985method,muthen1991instructionally, muthen1985multiple}.
 A MIMIC model for DIF consists of a measurement component and a structural component.
 The measurement component models how the item responses depend on the measured psychological trait and respondents' group membership.
 The structural component models the group-specific distributions of the psychological trait.
-The anchor set imposes zero constraints on item-specific parameters in the measurement component, making the model and thus the latent trait identifiable.
-Consequently, the DIF effects of the rest of the items can be tested by drawing statistical inference on the corresponding parameters under the identified model.
+The anchor set imposes zero constraints on item-specific parameters in the measurement component, making the model, including the latent trait distribution, identifiable.
+Consequently, the DIF effects of the rest of the items can be tested by drawing statistical inferences on the corresponding parameters under the identified model.